 Others have gone a different route, searching for clues in the DNA of today’s population.
 They’ve invited people with Native American ancestry and those with surnames that match a Roanoke colonist’s to supply their DNA for genetic testing in an attempt to put the mystery to rest once and for all.

-Enjoy this look at the lost colony?
-For more of history’s most fascinating unsolved mysteries, read up on the Dyatlov pass incident, where a group of hikers met a bizarre end.
+Enjoy this look at the lost colony or Roanoke Island?
+For more of history’s most fascinating unsolved mysteries, read up on the Dyatlov pass incident, during which a group of hikers met a bizarre end.
 Then check out the strange story of the Sodder children, who vanished on Christmas Eve in 1945.